suraksha-harwalkar/Internship-and-Placement-Portal/README.md

-Internship and Placement Portal 🎓
+#Internship and Placement Portal 🎓

-About
+##About

-The Internship and Placement Portal is a web-based platform developed to streamline the college placement process.
+The #Internship and Placement Portal# is a web-based platform developed to streamline the college placement process.
 It enables students to register, view job/internship opportunities, and apply based on eligibility.
 Admins can manage job postings, student records, and view placement statistics—all from one place.

-Features
+##Features

-👨‍🎓 Student Sign-up/Login System
+-👨‍🎓 Student Sign-up/Login System

-🧾 Academic & Personal Record Management
+-🧾 Academic & Personal Record Management

-💼 View & Apply to Jobs/Internships (based on eligibility)
+-💼 View & Apply to Jobs/Internships (based on eligibility)

-🧑‍💼 Admin Dashboard for Job Posting
+-🧑‍💼 Admin Dashboard for Job Posting

-📊 Placement Statistics & Drive Management
+-📊 Placement Statistics & Drive Management

-🔒 Secure Access for Admin & Student Roles
+-🔒 Secure Access for Admin & Student Roles

-Deployment Instructions
+##Deployment Instructions

 1. Clone the repository and install required Python libraries using pip install -r requirements.txt.